Appendix FM and the Financial Requirement for UK Family Visas

 Acceptable Sources of Income

-Once you’ve ascertained whether you need to satisfy the financial requirement and you’ve calculated the minimum income you need to show, then you need to assess whether you can meet this threshold.
-There are 5 different income types that are accepted under Appendix FM:
+Once you’ve ascertained whether you need to satisfy the financial requirement and calculated the minimum income you need to show, you need to assess whether you can meet this threshold.
+Five different income types are accepted under Appendix FM:

-5. Self employed income / Company director income: Income from self-employment, and income as a director or employee of a specified limited company in the UK, owned by the partner
+• Self-employed income / Company director income: Income from self-employment and income as a director or employee of a specified limited company in the UK owned by the partner

 Proving Your Income Under Appendix FM

-As part of the application process for your UK family visa, you will need to clearly prove and evidence that you have met the financial requirement.
-The evidence varies by income type, so you’re individual circumstances will dictate what information needs to be supplied.
-In the paragraph’s below, we look at what documentation is required for each of the 5 main income types.
-You can provide income from one source or you can use a combination of the different sources to meet the financial requirement, provided you can supply the required evidence for each source.
+As part of the application process for your UK family visa, you will need to prove and evidence that you have met the financial requirement.
+The evidence varies by income type, so your circumstances will dictate what information needs to be supplied.
+In the paragraphs below, we look at what documentation is required for each of the 5 main income types.
+You can provide income from one source or use a combination of the different sources to meet the financial requirement, provided you can supply the required evidence for each source.
 It’s also possible to use income earned from within the UK or overseas, although there are additional requirements for overseas earned income.

 Income from Salaried Employment / Non-Salaried Employment

 Income from salaried or non-salaried employment in the UK can be used to satisfy the financial requirement.
-Salaried income is considered consistent income, which is paid at regular intervals and as detailed in your employment contract.
-In contrast, non-salaried income is income that is paid at an hourly or other rate (and the number and/or pattern of hours required to be worked may vary) or paid an amount which varies according to the work undertaken.
-The calculation and the documents required will vary based on the country of income as well as your length of time with the employer.
+Salaried income is considered consistent income, paid at regular intervals and as detailed in your employment contract.
+In contrast, non-salaried income is paid at an hourly or other rate (and the number and/or pattern of hours required to be worked may vary) or an amount that varies according to the work undertaken.
+The calculation and the documents required will vary based on the country of income and your length of time with the employer.
 It’s a very complex area and one we’re happy to discuss with you by phone if you need assistance.
-Alternatively you can access the information on Appendix FM using this link.
+Alternatively, you can access the information on Appendix FM using this link.

 Most applications that include income from salaried or non-salaried employment will require the following documents to be supplied: